 How to cut butternut squash

-- Clean the outside of the squash and wipe it dry with a clean cloth or paper towel.
+- First, clean the outside of the squash, then wipe it dry with a clean cloth or paper towel.
+Next, using a sharp knife, trim both ends of the squash off about ¼ inch from the top and bottom.

-- Then stand the squash upright and cut the squash in half horizontally.
-Then use a vegetable peeler to peel the skin off until you reach the bright orange flesh of the squash.
+- Secondly, stand the squash upright and slice it horizontally in half.
+Once split, utilize a vegetable peeler to remove the skin until you unveil the bright orange flesh beneath.
+For the long neck of the squash, start by cutting it into flat planks.

-- Slice the base of the squash in half, lengthwise, scoop out the seeds, and cut it into 1-inch cubes.
+- Finally, halve the base of the squash lengthwise, scoop out the seeds, and dice it into uniform 1-inch cubes.

 How to cook butternut squash in the air fryer

-- Add the cubed squash to a bowl and drizzle it with avocado oil and a sprinkle of salt and pepper and toss.
+Step one: Cut and peel the butternut squash into 1-inch, even-size squash cubes.
+Add the cubed squash to a large bowl, drizzle it with avocado oil and a sprinkle of salt and black pepper, and toss.

 Can I use frozen butternut squash in this recipe?